clintharris/same-same/README.md

-same-same (but different)
+same-same
 ========

-Recursively deep equality checking + optional ability to ignore certain properties, order of arrays contents, or order of properties in objects.
+A JavaScript library for recursively deep equality checking + the optional ability to ignore certain properties, the order of objects in arrays (i.e., when comparing arrays), or order of properties in objects.
+In other words: "same same but different" comparisons. :)